bk/wmk/readme.md

   YAML files from the `data` directory loaded via the `LOAD` directive in the metadata.

-For further details on context variables set in the markdown frontmatter and in `index.yaml` files, see the "Site and page variables" section below.
+For further details on context variables set in the document frontmatter and in `index.yaml` files, see the "Site and page variables" section below.

 <!-- config "Configuration file" 70 -->